Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour-synchronize.md

 }
 ```
 :::caution
-Since `NetworkBehaviour.OnSynchronize` is primarily used for server to client synchronization, RPC state synchronization only works when using ClientRpcs since `NetworkBehaviour.OnSynchronize` is only invoked on the server side during the write part of serialization and only invoked on the client side during the read part of serialization.
-When running a host `NetworkBehaviour.OnSynchronize` is still only invoked once (server-side) during the write part of serialization.
+`NetworkBehaviour.OnSynchronize` is only invoked on the server side during the write part of serialization and only invoked on the client side during the read part of serialization.
+When running a host, `NetworkBehaviour.OnSynchronize` is still only invoked once (server-side) during the write part of serialization.
 :::

 ### Debugging `OnSynchronize` serialization